Luke Raley Preview, Player Props: Rays vs. Rockies

-Luke Raley -- .167 average over his past 10 games -- will be in action for the Tampa Bay Rays against the Colorado Rockies, with Ty Blach on the mound, on August 22 at 6:40 PM ET.
+Luke Raley -- with an on-base percentage of .235 in his past 10 games, 99 points lower than his season-long percentage -- will be in action for the Tampa Bay Rays against the Colorado Rockies, with Peter Lambert on the hill, on August 24 at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Angels.
+In his last game he had a hitless showing (0-for-2) against the Rockies.

 Luke Raley Game Info & Props vs. the Rockies